 The remaining area has several buildings in differing states of repair with some being restored at the time of our visit.

-However anyone expecting to see the actual Forbidden Purple City will be sorely disappointed as this was flattened by heavy fighting and bombing during the Tet Offensive of January 1968.
+However anyone expecting to see the actual Forbidden Purple City in Hue will be sorely disappointed as this was flattened by heavy fighting and bombing during the Tet Offensive of January 1968.

 The ‘battle of Hue’ as it later became known was declared a victory for the American forces but most of the city was destroyed in the fighting.
 This is said to be the beginning of the end for public and political support for the war in the US.

-Is it worth visiting the Forbidden Purple City?
+Is it worth visiting the Forbidden Purple City in Hue?

-To sum it up the Imperial City isn’t as instantly stunning as some of the Imperial Tombs outside the city.
+To sum it up the Imperial City isn’t as instantly stunning as some of the Imperial Tombs around Hue.
 This is mainly due to the lack of surviving structures but it’s still a very interesting place to visit and a ‘must see’ if you are in Hue anyway.

 To get the most out of a visit you really need to use your imagination and picture the place as a hive of activity stuffed full of grand architecture.
 Restoration is under way in several areas on the site but the fact that some parts are still overgrown was part of the charm.